 3.3 Network models

 We also estimated network models for the time series data, a statistical technique that aims to find out whether variables are related with each other, and potentially cause each other.
 The method cannot inform us about causes, but it can help us generate hypotheses for follow-up work.
+(EDIT, January 11 2021: note that during the revision of the paper, we have opted to use orthogonal rather than correlated estimation, changing the results slightly; you can find the new results in the updated preprint, and the results displayed here in the supplementary.
+Overall, they are highly similar, correlation of adjacency matrices = 0.97).

 In the second figure above, we identified sine patterns for Home and Social-Offline.
 If you look more closely, you can see that the pattern is inverted, indicating a negative relationship.
 Network models try to look into statistical relations of these dynamic patterns of variables, and this is how the results look like.
 Nodes (circles) are our EMA variables, and edges (connections) are statistical relationships.